OmarCyberKhayyam/Robert-Lafore-OOP-in-Cpp-Examples-and-solved-Exercises/README.md

-# Examples and Solved Exercises for object oriented programming book by Robert Lafore.
+# Examples and Solved Exercises for Robert Lafore's book object oriented programming in C++

 ---